-Most of the time it is a combination of all of these.
-Ultimately, these reasons inevitably lead to the following consideration: Does it make sense to clean up this data and make it usable in what is usually a very complex process, or is it better to start from scratch and build a completely new database.
+Most of the time, it is a combination of all of these.
+Ultimately, these reasons inevitably lead to the following consideration: Does it make sense to clean up this data and make it usable in a very complex process, or is it better to start from scratch and build an entirely new database?

-Whatever the decision, one of the biggest ongoing challenges will be to continuously generate and keep up-to-date customer-related data in order to gain a better understanding of your customers’ needs, interests and situation.
+Whatever the decision, one of the biggest ongoing challenges will be continuously generating and keeping up-to-date customer-related data better to understand your customers’ needs, interests and situations.

 The customer loyalty program as a tool to generate data

-This is exactly where loyalty programs can play a significant role.
-Ultimately, the basic idea of a loyalty program is to offer the customer incentives to provide information about themselves in return for special advantages and to make them usable.
+This is precisely where loyalty programs can play a significant role.
+Ultimately, the basic idea of a loyalty program is to offer the customers incentives to provide information about themselves in return for special advantages and to make them usable.

 This gives rise to two key questions that need to be clarified in advance:

-- What incentives might your customers be interested in and which system makes sense as a result?
+- What incentives might your customers be interested in, and, as a result, which system makes sense?

-The answer to the latter question is particularly important in order to prevent in advance that data is collected for its own sake that is never used and thus quickly turns your system into a data dump.
+The answer to the latter question is critical to prevent in advance data is collected for its own sake that is never used and thus quickly turns your system into a data dump.

-In our strategic guide, we go into these and many other aspects of planning and introducing a customer loyalty program, including different loyalty mechanics and concepts as well as their upsides and downsides.
-In addition, we give food for thought on the business case and system selection and finally give recommendations on possible operating models.
+In our strategic guide, we go into these and many other aspects of planning and introducing a customer loyalty program, including different loyalty mechanics and concepts and their upsides and downsides.
+In addition, we give food for thought on the business case and system selection and finally provide recommendations on possible operating models.